HOPE-Model-Project/HOPE/docs/src/index.md

 3. `OPF` mode: (under development): an optimal power flow model
 4. `DART` mode: (under development): a bilevel market model for simulating day-head and real-time markets

 Users can select the proper mode of HOPE based on their research needs.
-Each mode is modeled as linear/mixed linear programming and can be solved with open-source (i.e., [Cbc](https://github.com/coin-or/Cbc), [GLPK](https://github.com/firedrakeproject/glpk), [Clp](https://github.com/coin-or/Clp), etc.) or commercial (e.g., [Groubi](https://www.gurobi.com/) and [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio)) solver packages.
+Each mode is modeled as linear or mixed-integer linear programming and can be solved with open-source (e.g., [Cbc](https://github.com/coin-or/Cbc), [GLPK](https://github.com/firedrakeproject/glpk), [Clp](https://github.com/coin-or/Clp), etc.) or commercial (e.g., [Groubi](https://www.gurobi.com/) and [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio)) solver packages.

 # Contributors

 The HOPE model was originally developed by a team of researchers in Prof. [Benjamin F. Hobbs's group](https://hobbsgroup.johnshopkins.edu/) at [Johns Hopkins University](https://www.jhu.edu/).
-The main contributors for current HOPE version include Dr. [Shen Wang](https://ceepr.mit.edu/people/wang/), Dr. [Mahdi Mehrtash](https://www.mahdimehrtash.com/) and [Zoe Song]().
+The main developers of the current HOPE version include Dr. [Shen Wang](https://ceepr.mit.edu/people/wang/), Dr. [Mahdi Mehrtash](https://www.mahdimehrtash.com/), and [Zoe Song]().